Skip to main content

 Tourbillon invites children to build marble runs with a collection fun objects.
 The challenge is to make the marbles travel for the longest time possible!

-• Planet of the Sense (Elementary, Cycle 1)
+• Vital Tract - Secret of the Body (Elementary, Cycle 2)

 Students explore the amazing human body thanks to giant interactive games and discover the inner workings of the body’s systems, including digestion, respiration, and circulation.